When it comes to improving your fitness, sleep is your secret weapon.

 So how much shut-eye do you actually need?
 Experts recommend between seven and nine hours of sleep per night for adults – exactly how much your body requires depends on factors such as your age, health and activity level.

-There are several things you can to improve the quality of your slumber, including:
+8 things you can do to improve the quality of your slumber

-Exercise in the morning: It will wake you up, improve your mood and increase alertness.
+Exposure to sunlight first thing in the morning will wake you up quicker, improve your mood and increase alertness.

-Do light exercise between 5 and 7pm: These are the ‘golden hours’ for a late workout as they allow your body temperature to start falling just as you’re preparing for bed.
+These are the ‘golden hours’ for a late workout as they allow your body temperature to start falling just as you’re preparing for bed.
+Your falling body temperature is a trigger for sleep!

 Keep in mind that your mattress needs to be changed every 7 to 10 years.
 If you’re looking for a bed that will help to maximise your performance our Domino range is trusted by elite athletes at the Australian Institute of Sport to deliver a winning edge.
 Designed specifically to provide l

-Go natural: Opt for bed linen in natural, breathable materials that will help regulate your temperature throughout the night.
+Opt for bed linen and pyjamas in natural, breathable materials that will help regulate your temperature throughout the night.

-Cut out the light: Darkness activates the sleep hormone melatonin, which is essential for a good night’s sleep.
-Keep your bedroom dark with blockout blinds or use an eye mask.
+The dimming light and colours of the setting sun spur your body to produce the sleep hormone melatonin, which is essential for a good night’s sleep.
+Keep your bedroom dark with block-out blinds or use an eye mask.

 Sleep is definitely not a cure-all but you’ll notice when you start getting a consistently great night’s sleep, your body and attitude will reflect that in your waking hours.